You can filter LA events by these categories: Day Hikes / Events - Overnight Trips - All Events - Monday Night LA Hikes

 How to Lead a Hike: Video: Click Here

-Printed manuals will be available at the Oct 14 all chapter conference and at the training location Nov 12 at no cost to participants.
+Printed manuals available at the training location at no cost to participants.

 Option to purchase and have manual(s) mailed to you upon registration.